-Before you can get texts on your Android device, turn iMessage off on your old iPhone.
-Otherwise, text messages might accidentally go to your old iPhone instead and you won't see them.
+Before you can get texts on your Android device, turn iMessage off on your Apple devices.
+Otherwise, text messages might go there instead and you won't see them.

 For any group texts you were a part of, you'll have to create new threads on your Android device and include all participants.
 You won't receive new messages from existing iMessage group threads once you make the switch.

 Insert your SIM card.
 If you have a Pixel 2 and up, you can skip this step and turn on your phone.
 If you use a dual SIM device, use the primary SIM slot.

 - Open the Google Fi app to complete your activation.

 - Make sure to sign in with the Google Account (e.g. Gmail) that you used when signing up for Google Fi.

 - You may be asked to install an update.
 Your phone will install the update, restart, and then you can continue setting up your phone.

 - You’ll start your number transfer as part of the on-screen set up.
 If you want a new number, you'll get it when you activate.
 You can always find your number in the Account tab of the Fi app or website.

 To use Project Fi’s features, you need the latest version of the apps below.
 Click on the link and then select Update.
 If you don't see an Update button, your app is up to date.